KlausJackson/DataStructures_Algorithms/Algorithms/Dynamic Programming/Tutorial.md

                 continue
             memo[i] = memo[i] + memo[subproblem]

     return memo[m]
 ```
+`memo[i]` : number of ways to make the amount i (money) using the coins.
+`memo[subproblem]` : number of ways to make the remaining amount subproblem using the coins.

+**Small example**: we need to make the amount 5 cents, we have a coin worth 3 cents, we can:
+- Use the 3 cent coin (1 way), find number of ways to make the reamining 2 cents (subproblem).
+- Add number of ways to make 2 cents to the number of ways to make 5 cents.
+This is combining the 3 cent coin with ways to make 2 cents.

-A little extra from me: what if we're asked what's the solutions for each way or we're also given `k` for number of coins that we're only allowed to exchange to?
+**A little extra from me**: what if we're asked what's the solutions for each way or we're also given `k` for number of coins that we're only allowed to exchange to?

 We can create another dict to store the solutions.